nemanja731/Event-reminder/README.md

 # Event reminder
-Do not forget important events!
+Do not forget important events! :alarm_clock:
-Write it down once and NEVER forget it.
+Write it down once and **NEVER** forget it.